iamcal/lib_sanitize/readme.txt

 	$GLOBALS[sanatize_mode] = SANATIZE_INVALID_THROW;

 	# if you know your input encoding, set it first (all input is converted to UTF-8)
 	$GLOBALS[sanatize_input_encoding] = 'SJIS'; # Shift-JIS

+	# if you don't have mbstring, you can use iconv instead
+	$GLOBALS['sanitize_extension'] = SANITIZE_EXTENSION_ICONV;

+	# if you don't have iconv either, you can use pure php
+	$GLOBALS['sanitize_extension'] = SANITIZE_EXTENSION_PHP;

+	# mbstring (the default) is the fastest.
+	# iconv is still fast, but slower than mbstring and supports less encodings.
+	# pure php mode only supports UTF-8 and ISO-8859-1 (Latin-1) and is very slow.
 ?>